danielturek/autoBlock/dturek.md

 The reproducible examples work well, and by including a fixed RNG seed in the executable scripts, we can guarantee the same sampling results from each MCMC.
 However, the exact *timing* of each MCMC run will vary (between runs and computing platforms), and hence the final measure of efficiency will vary, too.
 Thus, the *exact* results are not perfectly reproducible, but will vary approximately 5% between runs.

 Team members jointly contribute to drafting a manuscript describing this new procedure, and presenting results for the suite of example models.
+This is jointly written by team members using latex.
 The manuscript specifically references the aforementioned repository, and also explains the caveat in exact reproduction of the results — namely, that they will vary slightly from those presented, and why.
 The reviewers are nonetheless thrilled with the algorithm and reproducible results, and readily accept the manuscript for publication.

 #### PAIN POINTS
 _Describe in detail the steps of a reproducible workflow which you consider to be particularly painful.
 How do you handle these?
 How do you avoid them?_